Former 49ers star Patrick Willis not sold on trading Jimmy Garoppolo: 'They can win with him'

 The quarterback carousel continues to turn in the NFL, and among the reported teams looking to get into the mix are the San Francisco 49ers -- but not everyone is sold on parting ways with Jimmy Garoppolo as the best solution to last season’s woes.

-Legendary Niners linebacker Patrick Willis told Fox News in an interview this week that he believes San Francisco should stick with Garappolo despite an injury-ridden season, adding that he’s already shown the franchise that he can make it a Super Bowl contender.
+Legendary Niners linebacker Patrick Willis told Fox News in an interview this week that he believes San Francisco should stick with Garoppolo despite an injury-ridden season, adding that he’s already shown the franchise that he can make it a Super Bowl contender.

 "I think they’ve seen him at his best," the seven-time Pro Bowler said.
-"Now if they got get him that defense, that same type of defense they had when they went to the Super Bowl and he can stay somewhat healthy, then yes, obviously they can win with him."
+"Now if they go get him that defense, that same type of defense they had when they went to the Super Bowl and he can stay somewhat healthy, then yes, obviously they can win with him."

 JETS’ TAKING CALLS ON SAM DARNOLD, 49ERS’ KYLE SHANAHAN ‘VERY’ INTERESTED IN YOUNG QUARTERBACK: REPORTS